We are the landlord of more than 1,000 social housing properties. The government requires us to publish an annual report of tenant satisfaction.

 Tenant satisfaction measures survey

-We have asked market-research company Acuity to carry out this year’s tenant satisfaction measures survey.
+We asked market-research company Acuity to carry out this year’s tenant satisfaction measures survey.

 Previous surveys